overlay-boot(8) Manual Page

 This variable nominates the "lower" filesystem of an overlay mount.
-This will be accessed read-only, an it is intended to be the operating system root file system.
+This will be accessed read-only, and it is intended to be the operating system root file system.
 The default is

 /, i.e. the main host root filesystem.
 When overlay is not desired, then LOWER should be the smae as UPPER.

-This variable is a command line to run, with envirnment variable CONFIG set, just after the setup of the subhost root filesystem and before the services are started.
+This variable is a command line to run (with environment variable CONFIG set) following the setup of the subhost root filesystem and before the services are started.
 The default for this variable is

-This variable is a command line to run, with envirnment variable CONFIG set, just before the setup of the subhost root filesystem and before the services are started.
+This variable is a command line to run (with environment variable CONFIG set) just before the setup of the subhost root filesystem and before the services are started.
 The default for this variable is

 This variable nominates the "upper" filesystem for an overlay mount.
 This will be accessed read-write and it constitutes the "private" files of the subhost.

 If UPPER is different from LOWER, then the root file system is set up as an overlay mount.
 In that case WORK (below) must be defined as a directory outside of but on the same mount as UPPER.

 If UPPER is the same as LOWER, then the subhost root filesystem is not setup as an overlay.
 Rather, if UPPER is different from LIVE, the root filesystem is set up as a bind mount, and if UPPER and LIVE are also the same, then LIVE is used as root filesystem without additional mounting.

 This variable nominates the "work" directory for an overlay mount.
 It has to be a writable directory on the same mount device as the UPPER directory.